Geert-Jan77/sidecutters/doc/Compile windows.md

 ## Install GTK

-1. Run "MSYS2 MSYS" from Start menu. *pacman -S mingw-w64-x86_64-gtk3*
+1. Run "MSYS2 64bit -> MSYS2 MSYS" from Start menu. *pacman -S mingw-w64-x86_64-gtk3*

 ## Compile and run tests

-1. Open the command prompt and run the command ‘gcc -v’ to check if you have the compiler installed.
+1. Run "MSYS2 64bit -> MSYS2 MinGW 64-bit" from Start menu.
 2. Download the zipped code from https://github.com/Geert-Jan77/sidecutters green *code* button, https://github.com/Geert-Jan77/sidecutters/archive/refs/heads/main.zip and unzip.
-Find the "sidecutters-main" folder.
+Find the 'sidecutters-main' folder.
+The msys shell listens to both ls (Bash command) and dir (DOS command)
-3. Run the command <code>compile.bat</code>
+3. Run the command <code>./compile-MSwin.sh</code>
-4. Run the command <code>testpdf.exe</code> This creates a bookmarked pdf to test the pdf-export functionality.
-5. Run the command <code>"Side Cutters.exe"</code> This runs a minimal WinAPI application, our own forms will be created in there.
+4. Run the command <code>./'side cutters.exe'</code> This runs a minimal GTK application, our own forms will be created in there.
+This will also work as <code>"side cutters.exe"</code> on a Command Prompt.